montasim/eat-fresh/README.md

 <br>
 <br>

-<p>Welcome to the first assignment of the Complete Web Development Course With Jhankar Mahbub.
+<p>Welcome to the first exercise of the Complete Web Development Course With Jhankar Mahbub.
 I have tried to make something with HTML5 and CSS3 only.
 My intension was to make a pixel perfect website.</p>

 <br>
 <br>